What is Hunter Biden on trial for? The gun charges against him, explained

 Prosecutors allege the president's son lied about his drug use on a Bureau of Alcohol, Tobacco, Firearms and Explosives form when he bought a revolver, speed loader and ammunition on Oct.
 12, 2018, from StarQuest Shooters and Survival Supply, a gun store in Wilmington.

-When she told Hunter Biden that she had disposed of the gun, he was angry.
+"I panicked," Hallie Biden testified.
+"I realize it was a stupid idea now.
+But I was panicking."

+After she disposed of the gun, she testified that she was going to "pretend" that she didn't do it, but Hunter Biden texted her about the missing gun.

 "Are you insane," he allegedly texted her on Oct.
-23, 2018, court documents show.
+23, 2018, according to text messages read aloud during the trial.
 "Tell me now.
 This is no game.
 And you're being totally irresponsible and unhinged."

 "It's hard to believe anyone is that stupid," he allegedly wrote in another message.